fossas/fossa-cli/docs/how-it-works.md

 ### Step 3.
 Analysis
 Once your project is built, [`fossa analyze`](user-guide.md/#fossa-analyze) can be used to scan for dependencies and upload a dependency graph.

-Verify that analysis completes before uploading by testing with the `--output` flag.
+Verify that analysis completes before uploading by testing with the `--output` flag to show the data which will be uploaded to the server endpoint.
 ```bash
 # Using .fossa.yml configuration analyze and output the results.
 FOSSA_API_KEY=YOUR_API_KEY_HERE fossa analyze --output